-7 Days Rongai Route Kilimanjaro Itinerary
+7 Days Rongai Route Kilimanjaro Itinerary (Group Tour)

 7 Days Rongai Route Kilimanjaro Itinerary.
 The Rongai Route is the only route that approaches Kilimanjaro from the north, near the Kenyan border.
 Rongai’s ascent profile is very similar to that of Marangu.
 It is one of Kilimanjaro’s easier routes.
 The climb to the top is gradual and steady.
 However, unlike Marangu, this route has low crowds and passes through remote wilderness areas.
 It is probably the only route where seeing wildlife in the first days is possible.